-You must have full registration on the medical register to take up any post except as a permanent NHS consultant (so this includes training posts and locum consultant posts).
-You must also be on the specialist register to take up a job as a permanent NHS consultant.
+You must have full registration on the medical register to take up any post except as a substantive (permanent), honorary or fixed term NHS consultant (so this includes training posts and locum consultant posts).

-To apply for full registration -
+To apply for full registration:

 The PLAB test

 The most common way to show that you have the appropriate level of knowledge and skill for full GMC registration is to pass the test conducted by the Professional and Linguistic Assessments Board (the PLAB test).

 An approved postgraduate qualification (PGQ)

 These qualifications don't automatically give entry to the specialist register and don't change the application processes for specialist registration.

 Sponsorship by an approved sponsor

 The GMC has a list of all its approved sponsors - sponsorship for GMC registration by anyone other than the RCR is a matter between them and the GMC.

-To apply for GMC specialist registration
+To apply for GMC specialist registration:

 Certificate of Eligibility for Specialist Registration (CESR)